The Impact of Question Framing on the Performance of Automatic Occupation Coding: Methodology

 In addition, following \citet{Martinez2017, Struminskaya2015, meitinger2021}, we compare job title responses with professional activity using the length of answers (in words and characters).
 We apply a two-sided Mann–Whitney U (MWU) test test to measure the difference in length, as well as Levene's test to measure the variability in answer length.

+\textbf{H3: Question 2: Detailed tasks that include/exclude a guiding example} Since both CASCOT and OccuCoDe aimed to handle only a single free-text field, we provided \emph{only the answers to Question 1} to these automatic-coding tools.
+Answers to Question 2 are analysed exclusively for surface characteristics (length, lexical diversity) and never used to measure codability.

-\textbf{H3: Detailed tasks that include a guiding example} First, we compare the length of answers (in characters and words) to the detailed tasks question with the example and without the example \citep{Martinez2017, Massing2019}.
+First, we compare the length of answers (in characters and words) to the Question 2 (detailed tasks) with the example and without the example \citep{Martinez2017, Massing2019}.
 We apply the one-sided MWU test and Levene's test to measure the difference in answer length variation.
-Second, we measure linguistic diversity by coding all answers using Azure Open AI with a full manual check of the results into six partially overlapping groups: nouns, nouns that represent an occupational title (nouns that end with -mann, -frau, -er, -erin, -in, -eur, -e, -ist, -wirt), verbs, adjectives, stop words (German stop words like und, ich, der, die, das, etc.), and derived nouns (nouns that are derived from verbs and have endings like -ung, -heit, -keit, -nis, -schaft).
-Since the answers to the tasks and duties questions are typically longer than one word, we count the number of words of each type and use a $\chi^2$ test (= 0.05) for the H0 that there is no difference in the count of words between versions with example and without example.
+Second, we used the same lexical categories defined in Hypothesis 2: nouns, nouns that represent an occupational title (ones that end with -mann, -frau, -er, -erin, -in, -eur, -e, -ist, -wirt), verbs, adjectives, stop words (German stop words like und, ich, der, die, das, etc.), derived nouns (nouns that are derived from verbs and have endings like -ung, -heit, -keit, -nis, -schaft).
+We again used Azure OpenAI to classify each response into these six categories.

+However, because responses to Question 2 (tasks and duties) are usually longer than a single word, we counted the number of words in each category.
+For example, the sentence "Ich begleite einen Schüler mit Asperger-Syndrom an Gymnasium" (I accompany a student with Asperger syndrome at Gymnasium) was tagged as: nouns – 3, verbs – 1, adjectives – 0, stop words – 4, derived nouns – 0. use a $\chi^2$ test (= 0.05) for the $H_0$ that there is no difference in the count of words between versions with example and without example.
 Third, as we did for Hypothesis 2, we also measured lexical diversity using TTR difference between respondents who answered the question with an example and without one.